navinAce/Watch-Cook/README.md

 - **JavaScript**

 Watch&Cook showcases my commitment to creating functional and user-centric digital experiences.
 Built with the help of a dedicated team, this project allowed me to learn new skills and collaborate effectively.

+For any questions or feedback, feel free to reach out to [Gmail](navinraj99305@gmail.com).